Hyukjoo-Lee/Hyukjoo-Lee.github.io/about.md

 comments: false
 ---

-I am Jaydon Lee, Full-stack developer from Korea, currently living in Vancouver, Canada.
+I am Jaydon Lee, Full-stack developer from Korea.
 I really enjoy learning web&app technology.
 This is a blog for documentation about my programming journey.

 If you have any question, just email me 😄.